themattrix/python-pypi-template/README.md

 Travis CI will deploy a new version of your package to PyPI every time you push a tag of any name to any branch.
 My typical process for making changes is something like this:

 1. Made some code changes, and [update the version number](http://semver.org/) in `setup.py`.
-2. Test the changes locally (e.g., `fig build && fig up`).
+2. Test the changes locally (e.g., `docker-compose build && docker-compose up`).
 See previous section.
 3. Commit.
 4. Push your changes, and make sure Travis CI succeeds.
 5. Tag the successful commit with the newly-updated version (e.g., `git tag 1.0.2`).